 Purpose and Process of the Charter Number

-Pursuant to California Education Code (EC) Section 47602 , the State Board of Education (SBE) assigns a number to locally approved charters and charters authorized by the SBE.
-This four digit number is called the charter number.
-The Charter Schools Division acts as the liaison for charter school numbering by the SBE.
+Pursuant to California Education Code (EC) Section 47602 , the State Board of Education (SBE) assigns a number to locally approved charter schools and charter schools authorized by the SBE.
+This four digit number is called the "charter number."
+The Charter Schools Division (CSD) acts as the liaison for charter school numbering by the SBE.

 Authorizing LEA: The authorizing LEA refers to the authorizing local educational agency.
-Charters may be authorized by a school district, county office of education or the State Board of Education.
+Charter schools may be authorized by a school district, a county office of education, or the State Board of Education.

-Conversion: A conversion charter school is a pre-existing traditional school that converts to a charter.
+Conversion: A conversion charter school is a pre-existing traditional school that converts to a charter school.

 Direct funded: A charter school may elect to receive funding directly.
-Briefly, this means the charter school will have a separate account at the treasurer’s office in the county in which they are located.
-Often charters that are direct funded are referred to as “independent” charters.
-This term is not recognized in statute and it is not recommended to be used to describe the charter school.
+Briefly, this means the charter school will have a separate account at the treasurer’s office in the county in which it is located.
+Often, charter schools that are direct funded are referred to as “independent” charter schools, however, this term is not recognized in statute and is not recommended to be used to describe a charter school.

 Locally funded: A charter school may elect to receive their funding through their authorizing LEA.
-Similar to direct funded charters, locally funded charter schools are often referred to as “dependent” charters.
-This term is not recognized in statute and is not recommended to be used to describe the charter school.
+Similar to direct funded charter schools, locally funded charter schools are often referred to as “dependent” charter school, however, this term is not recognized in statute and is not recommended to be used to describe a charter school.

-A decision to grant or deny is to be determined no more than 60 days* after a local governing board receives a petition.
+Pursuant to EC Section 47605(b) , a public hearing is to be held no more than 30 days after a local governing board receives a charter school petition.
+A decision to grant or deny is to be determined no more than 60 days* after a local governing board receives a charter school petition.